 The Society has a very strong internal culture that reflects our purpose of serving our customers.
 Our people play a vital role in the continued success of the Society and our members and professional contacts benefit from dealing with loyal, motivated, and welltrained staff.
-Every single colleague at the Society has had to work hard to provide members with our usual high standard of service, and despite the challenges of recent months, the Society's customer satisfaction score of 97% (2022: 98%) suggests that we have continued to be successful in doing so.
+Our staff have once again shown the right skills, behaviours and values that have been key to the Society's success.
+Every single colleague at the Society has worked hard to provide members with our usual high standard of service, and the Society's customer satisfaction score of 98% suggests that we have continued to be successful in doing so.